jnozzi/cocoadev.com/markdown/AirTunesRendezvous.md

 ----

-I've been looking at this to figure out why the old ATV doesn't work with General/AirPlay, when the Airport express does...
+I've been looking at this to figure out why the old ATV doesn't work with AirPlay, when the Airport express does...
 The key mDNS keys are ek and et.

-The General/AppleTV broadcasts   et=0,2
+The AppleTV broadcasts   et=0,2
-The General/AirportExpress broadcasts:  ek=1 et=0,1
+The AirportExpress broadcasts:  ek=1 et=0,1

 My guess is that these are Encryption Key (present) and Encryption Type, but that's only a guess.
 The mDNS docs which are supposed to define the keys simply tell you to contact apple (helpfull).